Focused Gold Exploration in Nevada

 Ron Schmitz is the Principal and President of ASI Accounting Services Inc., which has provided administrative, accounting and office services to public and private companies since July 1995.
 He has served as a Director and/or Chief Financial Officer of various public companies since 1997, and currently holds these positions with various public and private companies.

-*Disclaimer: This profile is sponsored by NV Gold Corporation (TSXV:NVX).
+*Disclaimer: This profile is sponsored by NV Gold Corporation (TSXV:NVX, OTC:NVGLF).
 This profile provides information which was sourced by the Investing News Network (INN) and approved by NV Gold Corporation, in order to help investors learn more about the company.
 NV Gold Corporation is a client of INN.
 The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.